Mahmoud-Rehan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in a long format
 Display current directory contents including hidden files
 Display current directory content with user and group IDs
 Script that creates a directory named my first directory in the /tmp/ directory
+Move the file betty from /tmp/ to /tmp/my first directory